richlegrand/dash/README.md

 1. The outputs/updates are shared with all clients.
 2. The callback routine is threadsafe/serialized.
 3. The callback routine is called upon server initialization, not upon client initialization.
-4. Updates happen over websocket instead of HTTP requests.
+4. Updates happen over WebSocket instead of HTTP requests.

 Shared callbacks are useful when you want to interact with a device.
 See [example1.py](example1.py), [example1a.py](example1a.py), [example2.py](example2.py), and [example2a.py](example2a.py).